googleapis/gax-ruby/README.md

 Details
 -------

-For detailed documentation of the modules in gax-python, please watch [DOCUMENTATION][].
+For detailed documentation of the modules in gax-ruby, please watch [DOCUMENTATION][].

 [DOCUMENTATION]: http://www.rubydoc.info/gems/google-gax